Farnam Street (FS) helps you master the best of what other people have already figured out.

 Join our newsletter for a weekly dose of multidisciplinary reading from across the internet.

-FS has been featured in The New York Times, The Wall Street Journal, Financial Times, Entrepreneur, and more.
+FS has been featured in The New York Times, The Wall Street Journal, Financial Times, The Economist, and more.

 The old saying goes, “To the man with a hammer, everything looks like a nail.”
 But anyone who has done any kind of project knows a hammer often isn’t enough.